Virat Kohli s chronic back agony: what could be the cause

 Virat Kohli's chronic back agony: what could be the cause?

-The issue resurfaced in May, followed by August and now again in December
+The issue resurfaced in May, followed by August and now again in December.
+The captain's back seems to be repeatedly giving him trouble

 Indian cricket captain Virat Kohli's troubled back has been a constant news item in 2018.
 Kohli sat out a Twenty20 match against South Africa in February 2018 due to a sore back.
 The issue resurfaced in May, followed by August and now again in December.
 The captain's back seems to be repeatedly giving him trouble.